zarstensen/obsidian-obsimat-plugin/SYNTAX.md

 | formatted | `\mathrm{x}` / `\pmb{vector}` / `\mathit{whitespace symbol}` / ... |
 | indexed   | `x_y` / `\alpha_\gamma` / `\pmb{M}_{1;2}` / ...                    |

+Note that Latin symbols spelling out Greek letters will be converted to Greek symbols upon evaluation e.g. the Latin symbol `alpha` will be output as `\alpha` upon evaluation.
+This is a side effect of how Sympy handles symbols internally.

 ## Mathematical Functions

+Below is a table of all supported mathematical functions supported by the parser, this list may grow overtime as this project develops.
+Note that a *mathematical function* also encompasses concepts not normally thought of as a function, e.g. `\frac` is considered part of this table whilst it may not intuitively be thought of as a function.

 | Description              | Latex String                                                                           |
 | :----------------------- | :------------------------------------------------------------------------------------- |